 CHARTS AND ANALYSIS PRIOR TO A TRADE

-- While for some chartists and swing traders prefer a cleaner chart, for a day trader chart detail is critical to trade success.
+- While some day and swing traders prefer a cleaner chart, for me chart detail is critical to trade success.
 Charts and channels are very important but the blackFLAG FTS set of tools make the trade entry, stop loss management and profit taking much easier.
 It takes a lot of the guessing out of the equation.

-- Currently, I do have 4 sets of charts for each instrument traded.
+- Currently, I use a grid with 5 sets of charts for each of the 3 instruments traded.

-- A chart with channels and a basic set of blackFLAG FTS.
+- 30 Min - A chart with channels and a basic set of blackFLAG FTS Pivot Levels.

-- Then 2 charts with the full blown set of tools in blackFLAG FTS in two different time frames.
+- 5 Min - One chart with channels plus the full blown set of tools in blackFLAG FTS.

 MONITOR #1 Setting Up My Trading System

 Currently, I have 3 symbols which I follow.
 They include S & P 500 (/ES), Crude Oil (/CL) and Gold (/GC).
-For each symbol, I have a 4 chart set up.
-The first chart is a basic channel chart.
-The second includes channels, resistance and support levels and a basic alert indicator of blackFLAG FTS.
-Charts 3 and 4 have the advanced blackFLAG FTS system, they just vary in timeframe.
+For each symbol, I have a 5 chart set up as discussed above.

 MONITOR #2 Daily Routine